Your cart is currently empty!

 Western Red Cedar Wood Poles

-The process of making wooden light poles begins by choosing the right trees for the job.
+The process of making wood light poles begins by choosing the right trees for the job.
 This occurs while they’re still standing.
 They are judged by traits that affect their load-bearing abilities.
 These traits include straightness, length, and taper.
-Less than 10 percent of trees in a typical stand of timber will have the acceptable traits to become a light pole.
+Less than 10 percent of trees in a typical timber stand will have the acceptable traits to become a light pole.

 These trees are then harvested and transported to a lumber yard and/or manufacturing facility.